Dhanya-07/WebApplication-2/README.md

 **Additional Facility included:**
 Here a mail of guest votes are shared as csv file from database table to admin mail Id at regular interval dynamatically and automatically.

+**While trying to access the source code start from Login.jsp to go with the flow**